 This module will cover the principles of disease surveillance and screening, and health promotion; epidemiological understandings of demography and biological variability; causes and mechanisms of disease, including normal structure and function of the major systems and how they interrelate; the molecular, biochemical and cellular mechanisms important in maintaining haemostasis; the alteration in structure and function of the body and its major systems consequent upon injury; and pharmacological principles of novel drug treatments in trauma patients.

-This module covers the following topics as they relate to the prehospital environment: Human factors influencing medical practice, through consideration of the physiological and psychological aspects of human capability and the psychological impact of prehospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; governance and quality management; and education practices and processes.
+This module covers the following topics as they relate to the prehospital environment: Human factors influencing medical practice, through consideration of the interpersonal physiological and psychological aspects of human capability and the psychological impact of prehospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; governance and quality management; and education practices and processes.

 This module will enable students to reinforce and supplement their classroom learning by completing a required number of shifts with selected pre-hospital medicine providers; and by engaging with clinicians and professionals in other services routinely encountering critical injury and illness--for example hospital, ambulance, fire and rescue, and police services.
 Students will learn about special topics in prevention and management of critical injury, for instance through visits to automobile and medical equipment manufacturers, and/or by attending a large sporting event.
 Students will record their learnings from this module in a portfolio and deliver presentations on cases they have seen.